ayoubouhensous/Technologies-Web-et-XML-Web-s-mantique/TP/TP1/readme.md

-# Development of the Google Search Page
+# PART1-Development of the Google Search Page

 This project is a simplified reproduction of Google's homepage.
 It uses **HTML** and **CSS** to create a user interface similar to Google's, featuring a search bar, icons, and a customization button.